jm3/dotfiles/README.md

 [wildmenu][wildmenu]

 #### Zsh Awesomeness
-* The best prompt: concise to save real estate, with git-awareness (branch/rebase) and git "dirty" status; no more typing git status
+* A really great prompt: concise to save real estate, with git-awareness (branch/rebase) and git "dirty" status; no more typing git status
-* Complete bundler commands, screen session names, git branches, git tags, and hostnames
+* Tab-complete bundler commands, screen session names, git branches, git tags, and hostnames
+* Git aliases defined to shorten every common git command
+* Aliases for navigation acceleration written to be back-compatible with bash
 * Custom profiles loaded for each OS you use + host-name you want custom settings for.
 Override anything OS-level here.
 * Options: [auto_cd][auto_cd],
 [auto_param_keys][auto_param_keys],